fxamacker/cbor/README.md

 __Why this CBOR library?__ It doesn't crash and it has well-balanced qualities: small, fast, safe and easy.

-* __Small__ and self-contained.
+* __Small__.
 Same programs are 4-9 MB smaller by switching to this library.
-There are no external dependencies and no code gen.
+No code gen and the only imported pkg is [cbor-go/float16](https://github.com/cbor-go/float16) which is maintained by the same team.

 * __Fast__. v1.3 became faster than a well-known library that uses `unsafe` optimizations and code gen.  Faster libraries will always exist, but speed is only one factor.
 This library doesn't use `unsafe` optimizations or code gen.